OscarLuu/bitlybot/README.md

+# BitlyBot
-# Discord bot using DiscordGo that shortens long links that come into the server
+### Discord bot using DiscordGo that shortens long links that come into the server
 --

 WIP

 * [ ] Requires Go installation